 And then there was their adopted sister.

 Now she’s five days old and already 146 grams!
-Mama Squishy has been taking amazing care of her.
+[Tortico] Mama Squishy has been taking amazing care of her.
 I’ve been doing one syringe of formula a few times a day just to make sure she’s getting enough milk.

 Look at that Strudel belly!
 I can’t stop blowing raspberries on it.
 They all got a nail trim today.
 Hopefully in the next couple days we will see her eyes opening and her umbilical cord come off.